 Recipient of the Service in India:

 The third condition emphasises that the service recipient must be present in India.
-This signifies that the beneficiary or the party availing the service is in the Indian territory.
-It underlines the importance of the impact and benefit of the service being realised within the country, reinforcing the concept of importing services into India.
+This, in turn, signifies that the beneficiary or the party availing the service is in the Indian territory.
+Furthermore, it highlights the significance of realizing the impact and benefits of the service within the country, thereby reinforcing the concept of importing services into India.

 Supplies that are not considered as exports of goods or services

-• When the service is provided within India but to a person outside India, such as renting a property in Delhi to someone residing in New York or an agent in India providing services to a person in Dubai who is exporting goods to China.
+- When a service provider in India offers a service to a person outside India, such as renting a property in Delhi to someone residing in New York or when an agent in India provides services to a person in Dubai who is exporting goods to China.

-• In cases where the consideration for the supply of services is received in Indian currency or any other currency that is not convertible, like a consulting firm in India offering consultancy services to an entity outside India, and the payment made by the Indian branch of the overseas entity is in Indian rupees.
+- Additionally, if the service provider receives payment in Indian currency or any other non-convertible currency, the transaction does not qualify as an export.
+For example, when a consulting firm in India provides consultancy services to an entity outside India, and the Indian branch of the overseas entity pays in Indian rupees, the service does not qualify as an export.

 Understanding GST rates on export supplies

-Under the regulations stipulated in the Integrated Goods and Services Tax (IGST) law, the export of goods, services, or both is categorised as “zero-rated supplies.”
+Under the regulations stipulated in the Integrated Goods and Services Tax (IGST) law, the export of goods, services, or both categorizes as “zero-rated supplies.”
 A registered taxable person who exports such goods and services can claim a refund of the Goods and Services Tax (GST) paid.

 Categories of GST rates for exports